puppetlabs/ezbake/README.md

 ```
 lein run build
 ```

+If you are attempting to create a development build for local testing, and do not intend on actually releasing an artifact, please see [Developing ezbake][] before running these commands.

 TODO: `stage` command needs to support some CLI args, to allow you to specify FOSS vs PE and select which project to build.